s1290144/Trello-team-A/README.md

 (2) Also, I added the name of the directory before the filename and ran it, but it did not show any output and error messages as in ().

-(3) I attempted to change the part of main-code that seemed to be wrong further, but the function was already completed and I could not change the program in the function badly.
+(3) I attempted to change the part of main-code that seemed to be wrong further, but the function was already completed and I could not change the program in the function.

-So, we can't.